FOR MORE RACKS PLEASE CLICK HERE TO GOT TO MY WEBSITE

 This Tiger Maple Stand will come un-assembled for shipping purposes and it is every easy to assemble.

-Pictured below - Tiger Maple High-End Audio Stereo Rack with 2" thick shelves with deep cherry stain and Satin Lacquer Finish.
+Pictured below - Tiger Maple High-End Audio Stereo Rack with 2" thick shelves with Satin Lacquer Finish.

 All my racks are Hand made by me.
 They are not bought from someone else and RESOLD.